Job description – Public Affairs Director Nordics

 ACE’s mandate is to represent the interests of its members at European level and to coordinate action at EU and national level on advocacy and communications.

-ACE is seeking to hire a representative of the beverage carton industry who will advocate and communicate on behalf of the industry in the Nordics.
+ACE is seeking to hire a Public Affairs Director to represent the beverage carton industry and advocate and communicate on its behalf in the Nordics.

 The industry seeks to hire a 100% FTE but flexibility is possible (70-80% FTE).

-The Public Affairs Director will shape, drive and implement the advocacy and communication strategy of the beverage carton industry in the Nordics (Focus on Sweden and Denmark) to ensure a regulatory environment that supports the beverage carton industry objectives and positions the industry as sustainable and low carbon.
+The Public Affairs Director Nordics will shape, drive and implement the advocacy and communication strategy of the beverage carton industry in the Nordics (focus on Sweden and Denmark) to ensure a regulatory environment that supports the beverage carton industry objectives and positions the industry as sustainable and low carbon.

-- Manage relevant policy issues related to bioeconomy, environment (incl. waste, EPR for packaging, single use plastics), sustainability (incl. climate) and Food Contact Material policies;
+- Manage relevant policy issues related to sustainability, as bioeconomy, circular economy (incl. waste and EPR for packaging), and Food Contact Material;

-- Build and manage relationships with decision makers, government officials and agencies and their key influencers;
+- Build and manage relationships with decision makers, government officials and agencies and their key influencers and trade associations;

-- Lead the development and implementation of advocacy campaigns to support the carton industry’s objectives;
+- Lead the development and implementation of advocacy campaigns to support industry’s objectives;

 - Shape and execute industry communication campaigns via print and social media; represent the industry in events and media;